 Step 2, take a train from Hendaye to St Jean de Luz, Biarritz, Dax or Bordeaux St Jean, change at Dax for Lourdes.

-Check times for this at www.raileurope.com, www.thetrainline.com (in €, £ & $, easy to use, small booking fee) or www.sncf-connect.com (in €, no fee) and either buy the ticket online or wait till the day of travel and buy at the station.
+Buy tickets at www.raileurope.com, www.thetrainline.com (in €, £ & $, easy to use, small booking fee) or www.sncf-connect.com (in €, no fee).
+Or wait till the day of travel and buy at the station.

-It only takes a few minutes to walk from metro train to mainline train in Hendaye, although I'd plan half an hour between trains to be on the safe side and perhaps grab a coffee at the station.
+It only takes a few minutes to walk from metro train to mainline train in Hendaye, but I'd play safe and allow half an hour between trains and perhaps grab a coffee.
+The friendly Kafé Olé across the road does the best coffee and chocolatine you'll ever taste.

 -